slact/queris/README.md

 ```ruby
   User.build_redis_indices
 ```
+This will load all current User objects into memory and index said objects.
+You currently need enough space to keep the entire dataset in memory for building indices.
+(Future versions will be able to import data incrementally.)

 You can now query Users:
 ```ruby
 young_bob_and_steve = User.query(:ttl=>2.days).union(:name, ["Steve", "Bob"]).intersect(:age, 0..30).diff(:email, "steve@example.org") #query expires in 2 days